RoseMakh/color-changing-divs/README.md

 Just a little web app.
 Mouse over the divs (squares) to make them change HSL parameters according to your selection.
-Change the div sizes too.
-Many other features.
-This app can be used to create pixel art or for creating a set of colors.
+Change the div sizes too, plus some other features.
+This app can be used to create pixel art or for creating a set of colors for design projects.